 You Can Watch Bad TV

 I have a serious addiction to criminal procedural television shows.
 Benson and Stabler are my lifeblood.
 It's a problem.
 My husband can't watch them without commenting on my ridiculously willful suspension of disbelief (or the fact that he could "write this crap").
 While I labored at home, however, he kept his distance and his mouth shut as I contentedly binged

 Castle and Criminal Minds.
 You Can Really Stick It To Telemarketers I think the best story from my labor is that as we were parking the car at the hospital, I got a call on my cell from a telemarketer asking me to participate in a survey.
 "I'm in labor," I replied.
 You know how they can sometimes be assholes when you say no?
 I was offered the best of luck and congratulations and a promise not to be bothered.
 You Can Play The Sympathy Card

 In my opinion, labor is one of a few times when it's totally acceptable to feel sorry for yourself.
 The people surrounding you, from medical staff to family and friends, are likely to be sympathetic, too.
 If you need your brow gently wiped or

 socially acceptable to poop in front of others, but I've got nothing.
 Pushing honestly feels like having the bowel movement to end all bowel movements, so it's not surprising that many women poop on the table.
 You know what?
 No one cares.
 In fact, the nurse will probably clean it up without saying anything, and you'll be none the wiser.
+You Can Request Drugs

 request some medication for pain management.
 We don't always get to be the ones who decide when we need an assist, but this is one decision that's under your control.
 You certainly don't have to, but sometimes it helps just to know it's an option.
 You Can Say Truly Crazy Things

 When my mom had my brother, she turned to my dad and said, "Honey, go buy some shoes for our son."
 Dad assured her he would.
 You know, because of all the walking newborns do.
 A dear friend of mine was talking about twice-baked chocolate crossaints,